DavoodDamircheli/PeriDEM/README.md

 This project was developed collaboratively.
 Contributions are as follows:

-- **Robert P. Lipton** –  conceptualization, initiated the project, modeling
+- **Robert P. Lipton** –  conceptualization, initiated the project, modeling the project
 - **Debdeep Bhattacharya** – developer, developed the original 2D simulation code, and designed the architecture for the 3D extension.
 - **Davood Damircheli** – developer, extended and optimized the 3D implementation, developed the HPC-compatible container environment, designed and executed large-scale simulations on supercomputing clusters.